epispot/epispot/README.md

 ## Related Work

-There are many related projects to epispot, although we believe that epispot has greater extesibility than many of these other projects.
+There are many related projects to epispot, although we believe that epispot has greater extensibility than many of these other projects.
 Additionally, epispot is quite portable (graphs can be used as web components/displayed as images/etc.).
 However, below we would like to acknowledge a few projects that may be better suited to certain use cases:

 - [EpiJS](https://github.com/Quantalabs/EpiJS) by @Quantalabs is a disease modeling package for Javascript
 - [covasim](https://github.com/institutefordiseasemodeling/covasim) by the [Institute for Disease Modeling](https://www.idmod.org) offers agent-based stochastic models which epispot unfortunately does not support as of yet